-Full Circle is a comprehensive grief resource center whose mission is to provide children and their families with creative ways to express their grief and remember their loved one.
-Our organization offers grief counseling groups, remembrance programs, and educational services to children, adults, and families.
+Full Circle's mission is to provide comprehensive, professional grief support to children, adults, families, and communities.
+We are a comprehensive grief resource center, serving Central Virginia, that offers those who are grieving creative ways to express their grief and remember their loved one.
+Our organization offers grief counseling groups, consultative services, and educational programs for children, adults, and families.

-We have created an environment where personal relationships are built with each family and these connections are cultivated throughout the family's grief journey.
-We take the time to get to know each individual, learn their story of loss, and find the ways to best support them, wherever they are in their grief journey.
-We enroll families in our programs, refer them to community organizations or professionals who can provide additional services, and communicate with them on a regular basis.
+We enroll individuals and families in our programs, refer them to community organizations or professionals who can provide additional services, and communicate with them on a regular basis.
 All of our services are provided by counselors or social workers with extensive experience in the bereavement field.
 Our professionals have the training, knowledge, and experience to properly support children, adolescents, and adults and develop a customized plan that will assist them in the best possible way.
-Full Circle strives to create a compassionate place where families feel comfortable, find ongoing support and resources, share their experiences, and begin healing.
+Full Circle strives to create a compassionate place where individuals and families feel comfortable, find ongoing support and resources, share their experiences, and begin healing.